TomBener/quarto-cn-tools/README.md

 - `make citedoc`: Copy cited reference files to a specified directory.
 - `make clean`: Remove auxiliary and output files.

-## Tools
+## Extensions

 > [!TIP]
-> These tools can also be used individually in your Pandoc or Quarto project.
+> These extensions can also be used individually in your Pandoc or Quarto project.

 - [auto-correct](_extensions/auto-correct.py): Improve copywriting, correct spaces, words, and punctuations between CJK and English with AutoCorrect.
 - [citation-backlinks](_extensions/citation-backlinks.lua): Generate backlinks for bibliography entries to the corresponding citations.